ARE THERE REALLY GHOSTS AT BERENGARIA?

 NAMED IN HONOUR OF A QUEEN

 Located near the village of Prodromos, in the Limassol district of the Troodos Mountains, the Berengaria Hotel has been a subject of much supernatural mystery.
 The hotel, which is said to be haunted by several ghosts, was built by Mr. Kokkalis in the early 1930’s.
-It was named in honour of Queen Berengaria, wife of Richard the Lionheart, who were both married in Limassol Castle in 1191.Â
+It was named in honour of Queen Berengaria, who was married to Richard the Lionheart in Limassol Castle in 1191.Â

 FAMOUS GUESTS